-If the batteryenergy storage facility is to be connected to the distribution system, provide a statement from the distribution facility owner indicating that it is willing to connect the batteryenergy storage facilities.
+If the energy storage facility is to be connected to the distribution system, provide a statement from the distribution facility owner indicating that it is willing to connect the energy storage facilities.

-BF16ES16) Confirm the applicant has or will have a corporate or site-specific emergency response plan for the construction and operation of the proposed batteryenergy storage facility.
-If the applicant will have a corporate emergency response plan, please explain why it decided not to develop a sitespecific emergency response plan.
+- ES16) Confirm the applicant has or will have a corporate or site-specific emergency response plan for the construction and operation of the proposed energy storage facility.
+If the applicant will have a corporate emergency response plan, please explain why it decided not to develop a site-specific emergency response plan. - ES17) Provide a summary of the following: - The site-specific risks (construction phase and operations phase) that have been identified to date. - The emergency mitigation measures that have been identified. - The site monitoring and communication protocols that will be put into place.

-It is an applicant's

-responsibility to be aware of

-any emergency orders issued by Environment and Climate

-Change Canada that may be

-applicable to a project.
+It is an applicant's responsibility to be aware of any emergency orders issued by Environment and Climate Change Canada that may be applicable to a project.

-BF17ES17) Provide a summary of the following:

-- The site-specific risks (construction phase and operations phase) that have been identified to date. - The emergency mitigation measures that have been identified. - The site monitoring and communication protocols that will be put into place.

-BF18ES18) Confirm that local responders and authorities have been contacted or notified regarding the project emergency response plan.
+ES18) Confirm that local responders and authorities have been contacted or notified regarding the project emergency response plan.
 Describe any requirements or feedback received and describe how the applicant intends to address the requirements and feedback received.

-Provide a summary of feedback received to date from AEPAEPA BF19ES19) addressing the environmental aspects of the project and any mitigation measures and monitoring activities recommended by AEPAEPA.

-BF20ES20) If preparation of either a federal impact assessment or a provincial environmental impact assessment report was required, provide a copy as an appendix to the application and a separate environmental evaluation is not required.
+- ES19) Provide a summary of feedback received to date from AEPA addressing the environmental aspects of the project and any mitigation measures and monitoring activities recommended by AEPA. - ES20) If preparation of either a federal impact assessment or a provincial environmental impact assessment report was required, provide a copy as an appendix to the application and a separate environmental evaluation is not required.
 If a federal impact assessment or a provincial impact assessment report was not required, submit an environmental evaluation of the project.
 The environmental evaluation must: